-- the library continued to improve ebook coverage of titles previously only held in print format through a bulk purchase exercise.
-We identified titles associated didn't currently own as ebooks and engaged with vendors to identify which of these titles were available, before undertaking a bulk purchasing exercise resulting in improved ebook coverage for key titles. - SPIRU's Scottish Poverty Bibliography - SPIRU's Scottish Poverty Bibliography was a collaborative project between the Library and The Scottish Poverty and Inequality Research Unit (SPIRU).
-SPIRU had previously identified that there was no one place where Scottish poverty grey literature was being preserved or a project plan with the aim of creating a collection, using the Library's Library Management System (LMS, Alma), that provided surfaceable content within the identified relevant content for inclusion technical services in the creation of the collection, whilst also training and together and provides access to Scottish research to an international audience.
+- Print to ebook bulk purchases This year the library continued to improve ebook coverage of titles previously only held in print format through a bulk purchase exercise.
+We identified titles associated with current resource lists that the library didn't currently own as ebooks and engaged with vendors to identify which of these titles were available, before undertaking a bulk purchasing exercise resulting in improved ebook coverage for key titles. - SPIRU's Scottish Poverty Bibliography SPIRU's Scottish Poverty Bibliography was a collaborative project between the Library and The Scottish Poverty and Inequality Research Unit (SPIRU).
+SPIRU had previously identified that there was no one place where Scottish poverty grey literature was being preserved or curated.
+SPIRU and the Library developed a project plan with the aim of creating a collection, using the Library's Library Management System (LMS, Alma), that provided surfaceable content within the user facing Discover library search.
+SPIRU identified relevant content for inclusion in the collection and the Library provided technical services in the creation of the collection, whilst also training and supporting a SPIRU intern in cataloguing resources to international descriptive bibliographic standards.
+The project resulted in 74 previously uncatalogued items of grey literature being made available in SPIRU's Scottish Poverty Bibliography.
+In the coming years, the collection will be updated and expanded by SPIRU interns during the summer months with continued library support. - New collections This year the library obtained the Bloomsbury Fairchild Library ebook collection; this includes 157 fashion and retail ebooks covering a spectrum of topics in fashion including construction, draping, fashion business management, history, illustration, journalism, marketing, promotion, theory, pattern making, styling, product development, sustainable fashion and textiles.
+We also added the Bloomsbury Fashion Business Cases which present real-world cases on challenges facing the business of fashion to help students develop the essential business skills required by fashion industry professionals, covering issues such as sustainability, technology, ethics, and leadership.
+Another new addition was the SAGE Counselling and Psychotherapy video collection, with over 450 tutorials to help develop core counselling and therapeutic skills.